dotnet/AspNetCore.Docs/aspnetcore/blazor/components/lifecycle.md

 * Once when the component is initially rendered statically as part of the page.
 * A second time when the browser renders the component.

 To prevent developer code in <xref:Microsoft.AspNetCore.Components.ComponentBase.OnInitializedAsync%2A> from running twice when prerendering in Blazor Server apps, see the [Stateful reconnection after prerendering](#stateful-reconnection-after-prerendering) section.
-Although the content in the section focuses on Blazor Server and stateful *reconnection* after the SignalR connection is established, the corallary scenario for prerendered hosted Blazor WebAssembly involves a similar conditions and approaches to prevent executing developer code twice.
-A *new state preservation feature* is planned for the ASP.NET Core 6.0 release that will improve the management of prerendering and initialization code execution.
+Although the content in the section focuses on Blazor Server and stateful SignalR *reconnection*, the scenario for prerendering in hosted Blazor WebAssembly apps (<xref:Microsoft.AspNetCore.Mvc.Rendering.RenderMode.WebAssemblyPrerendered>) involves similar conditions and approaches to prevent executing developer code twice.
+A *new state preservation feature* is planned for the ASP.NET Core 6.0 release that will improve the management of initialization code execution during prerendering.

-While a Blazor app is prerendering, certain actions, such as calling into JavaScript, aren't possible.
+While a Blazor app is prerendering, certain actions, such as calling into JavaScript (JS interop), aren't possible.
 Components may need to render differently when prerendered.
 For more information, see the [Detect when the app is prerendering](#detect-when-the-app-is-prerendering) section.

-If event handlers are set up, unhook them on disposal.
+If event handlers are provided in developer code, unhook them on disposal.
 For more information, see the [Component disposal with `IDisposable`](#component-disposal-with-idisposable) section.

 ## After parameters are set (`OnParametersSet{Async}`)